 Created privately-commissioned portraits in pencil and charcoal.
 Created the first annual Charlevoix (MI) Venetian Festival poster in oil pastel.
 Appeared in the Charlevoix Waterfront Art Fair exhibiting pen and watercolor paintings of local street scenes and building sketches.
 Rendered several site and landscape concept plans with pen and marker.

-Background of Firm
+SCHEDULE A Page 38 of 57 Background of Firm